webplatform/docs/javascript/Array/lastIndexOf/index.md

 }}
 }}
 {{Remarks_Section
 |Remarks=The '''lastIndexOf''' method searches an array for a specified value.
-The method returns the index of the first occurrence, or -1 if the specified value is not found.
+The method returns the index of the last occurrence, or -1 if the specified value is not found.

 The search occurs in descending index order (last member first).
 To search in ascending order, use the [[javascript/Array/indexOf{{!}}indexOf Method (Array)]].